Lauri92/symmetrical-spoon/README.md

     * Feature that allows users to track their daily step count as they would ideally complete the AR tasks by walking to the locations

-## Data persistance
+## Data persistence
-The application uses Room SQLite database for data persistance.
+The application uses Room SQLite database for data persistence.
 Included tables are:
 1. **Mapdetails table** for storing single day entries, including collected currency amounts
 2. **Latitude/Longitude table** for storing single latitude/longitude values with associated rewards and gametypes.
 Contains foreign key to Mapdetails table, a single day can have 15 lat/lng entries